PREVENT DUTY POLICY AND PROCEDURES

 These basic principles can only be achieved in a fair, conducive and safe environment that LSME strives to provide for all its students.

-The government’s Prevent Strategy is part of the overall strategy on counter-terrorism known as CONTEST which aims to reduce the threat to the UK from terrorism by preventing people becoming terrorists, or supporting terrorist activity as per the Counter-Terrorism and Security Act 2015 (“the Act”).
+The government’s Prevent Strategy is part of the overall strategy on counter-terrorism known as CONTEST which aims to reduce the threat to the UK from terrorism by preventing people from becoming terrorists, or supporting terrorist activity as per the Counter-Terrorism and Security Act 2015 (“the Act”).
 The Act places a duty on specified authorities including HE providers to have “due regard to the need to prevent people from being drawn into terrorism.”

 This policy is prepared to outline the Prevent Duty obligation of the LSME in accordance with the Counter-Terrorism and Security Act 2015.
 This obligation requires the institution to respond to the ideological challenge of terrorism and the threat we face from those who promote it; prevent people from being drawn into terrorism and ensure that they are given appropriate advice and support, and work with sectors and institutions where there are risks of radicalisation which we need to address.
-LSME is situated in Gants Hill and therefore serves the educational needs of the Redbridge Borough and surrounding areas, which is an ethnically diverse community.
+LSME is situated in Gants Hill and therefore serves the educational needs of the London Borough of Redbridge and surrounding areas, which is an ethnically diverse community.
 The good majority of our learners are mature students who have left mainstream education for years.
-This Policy outlines LSME’s approach to ensuring compliance with the requirements of the Act and the Prevent Duty and its approach to dealing with concerns raised within its community, and its contribution to any multi-agency response to concerns raised.
+This policy outlines LSME’s approach to ensuring compliance with the requirements of the Act and the Prevent Duty and its approach to dealing with concerns raised within its community, and its contribution to any multi-agency response to concerns raised.

 This Policy applies to all individuals who come into contact with LSME, including but not limited to students, staff, visiting speakers and directors, Employers, External Examiners and collaborating partners.